Mahindra & Mahindra Q2 profit up 44 pc at Rs 2,773 cr | Business

 ''While the auto segment has led growth, we have seen steady performance across our group companies.
 Our journey of creating value and providing growth capital continued,'' he added.

 ''In SUVs, we continue to be the revenue market share leader.
-Festive sales have been strong this year across auto and farm sectors.
-With the unveil of the XUV4OO and our Born Electric Vision, we enter the Electric SUV segment and aim to establish leadership position in the future,'' Jejurikar stated.
+Festive sales have been strong this year across auto and farm sectors,'' Jejurikar stated.

+In a virtual press conference after releasing quarterly numbers, he said the company is in the process of enhancing production capacity of its sports utility vehicles over the next 12-15 months to reduce long waiting periods for some of the models like XUV700 and Scorpio-N.

+"The capacity will increase to 39,000 units per month by the end of this fiscal.
+It would further be enhanced to 49,000 units a month by the end of next fiscal," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)